-Teachers should note that some key ideas may require extra instruction time and attention.
 The first three Key Ideas review content from Grade 6 and will not require as much instructional time as other Key Ideas.
-Some key ideas may require additional instructional time such as 9.5 Political Powers and Achievements, 9.9 Transformation of Western Europe and Russia and 9.10 Interactions and Disruptions.
+Other Key Ideas may require additional instructional time such as 9.5 Political Powers and Achievements, 9.9 Transformation of Western Europe and Russia and 9.10 Interactions and Disruptions.